ntustison/flow_models/README.md

         train/
             cat/
         val/
-            beachball/   <-- these generally show up as outliers in gaussian latent points cat/         <-- these generally don't
+            beachball/   <-- these show up as outliers in gaussian latent points cat/         <-- these don't
     ```

 ### B. To run the training